Tiny Health vs Other GI Mapping Tests: Choosing The Best Gut Test for You

 7) Collection method: Easy swab vs poop in a vial

 Tiny Health’s gut microbiome tests use a mess-free swab, and collecting your sample takes less than 5 minutes.
-It’s a simple and comfortable experience—especially also for busy parents who want to sample their little ones.
+It’s a simple and comfortable experience—especially for busy parents who want to sample their little ones.

-9) Turnaround time: Faster but less comprehensive results with GI-MAP
+9) Turnaround time: Faster but less comprehensive results

 10) Future therapeutic insights: Extensive opportunities with metagenomics

-With metagenomics, Tiny Health provides a holistic view of your gut microbiome, offering not just current insights, but also paving the way for future therapeutic possibilities.
+With metagenomics, Tiny Health provides a holistic view of your gut microbiome, offering not just current insights but also paving the way for future therapeutic possibilities.
 As the newest and most advanced technology, shotgun metagenomics is the gold standard for microbiome research.
 This means that as new bacterial genes or species are uncovered through ongoing research, we can reanalyze your sample and deliver fresh insights.
 The microbiome field is dynamic and ever-evolving, with exciting connections between gut health and disease continually emerging.

-Chart comparing Tiny Health vs GI-MAP
+Chart comparing Tiny Health vs other GI tests

 A Tiny Health Gut Health Test showing a gut health report on a phone app and printed PDF report